 The purpose of the Senate shall be to:

-- Represent and advocate for the interests of the graduate students in the Graduate School
+- Represent and advocate for the interests of graduate students at Washington University in St. Louis to/with:

-- the Graduate Professional Council of the University,
+- the Graduate Professional Council (GPC) of the University,

 - interdisciplinary academic activities,